AlibabaCloudDocs/cfw/intl.en-US/User Guide/Log analysis/Overview.md

 Before you begin to use the function of log analysis, the following prerequisite must be available:

--   You have purchased and activated the log analysis service of Cloud Firewall \(log analysis is available in Advanced, Enterprise, and Flagship editions\).
-For details, refer to [Enable the log analysis function](reseller.en-US/.md#).
+-   You have purchased and activated the log analysis service of Cloud Firewall \(log analysis is available in Pro, Enterprise, and Flagship editions\).
+For details, refer to [Enable the log analysis service](reseller.en-US/.md#).

 ## Restrictions {#section_g7p_mg6_fop .section}